North of The District

 This peaceful 188-acre passive park is conveniently located near the heart of Chesterfield Valley, but is tucked quietly away from the bustling retail commerce just south of the Missouri River.
 To access the heart of the park, visitors walk less than half a mile on a crushed limestone trail before the trail opens up to a beautiful lake surrounded by a wall of mature trees on every side.
 The trail continues around the entire 1.6 mile circumference of the lake and branches off to two boardwalks and a mulched trail.

 The park offers a convenient boating dock attached to a park shelter for fishing enthusiasts.
 The Parks, Recreation & Arts Department has provided the copious amount of fish that occupy the lake.
-River’s Edge Park parking is in the shared parking lot on the western edge of the Chesterfield Outlets.
+River’s Edge Park parking is in the shared parking lot on the western edge of The District.
 The park is open year-round from sunrise to sunset.

 Trails | Recreation Programs | Shelter | Picnic Benches | Lake | Fishing | Restrooms | Boardwalks | Kayaking | Canoeing